dp-shetty/myPortfolio/README.md

 # myPortfolio
-This is my portfolio, u can know me in detail if you go through my portfolio, developed using React JS, SCSS/SASS, MUI, BOOTSTRAP, REDUX TOOLKIT,
+This is my portfolio, u can know me in detail if you go through my portfolio, developed using React JS, SCSS/SASS, MUI, REDUX TOOLKIT, Formik,